elm-conf-us/2018.elm-conf.us/content/attend.md

 ## Conference Party

 elm-conf attendees are invited to attend the Strange Loop conference party at [City Museum](https://www.citymuseum.org/) the night of September 26.
-Shuttles will run from the Peabody Opera House, Union Station, and Hilton Ballpark.
+Shuttles will run from the Stifel Theatre, Union Station, and Hilton Ballpark.

 City Museum is a giant playground for all ages.
 There are giant slides, rebar jungle gyms, caves, and a schoolbus dangling from the roof.